 In 2018 music legend Phil Collins was secured to headline a charity concert.
 Due to time constraints and the prospect of substantial Environment Court costs to consent an individual event, however, the application was withdrawn.
 This was the stadium’s first attempt at applying to hold a single concert under the Unitary Plan and illustrates the obstacles of practically giving effect, in a timely or affordable manner, to the provisions on a case-by-case basis.

 Eden Park was also required to apply for consent to host this year’s Auckland Anniversary weekend T20 between the BLACKCAPS and India on a Sunday with a scheduled finish time of 11pm.
 The costs to secure each individual resource consent increase significantly if the matter is appealed to the Environment Court.

 “Eden Park is making every effort to meet all concerns about sound, traffic and general amenity, with management plans around vehicle and crowd movements,” says Sautner.
 “In terms of managing large crowds and traffic, our stadium is an industry leader, as evidenced by our record through Rugby World Cup finals and other large international competitions.

 “We look forward to upcoming discussions with our community and stakeholders, with the hope of reaching a positive outcome which will benefit the people of Tāmaki Makaurau,” he adds.

-If you’d like to file a submission, please visit Auckland Council’s website here.
+If you’d like to read the application’s supporting documents, these are still available on Auckland Council’s website here.